lieuweberg/membercount.net/docs/commands.md

 If you want to add examples or improve this documentation in general, feel free to make a pull request on GitHub as noted [here](/?id=contributing).

-!> The prefix used here is `m!`.
+!> The prefix used here is `@Member Count `.
 If you have set your prefix to something else, use that instead! (e.g. if your prefix is `$`, use `$category`)

 ## category

 `category` is used to manage the Server Stats category.
 It is not necessary to have this, so feel free to remove it or rename it to anything you like.

-`m!category create` creates a new category if there is not already one.
+`@Member Count category create` creates a new category if there is not already one.
 The category is created all the way at the bottom of the channel list.
 Feel free to move it anywhere.

-`m!category update` moves all the (loose) counters in your server into the category.
-If there is none, use `m!category create`.
+`@Member Count category update` moves all the (loose) counters in your server into the category.
+If there is none, use `@Member Count category create`.

 ## counter